 The galaxy catalogs are built on deep image stacks in the u, g, r, i and z filters for each field.
 These deep image stacks are constructed by selecting 80% of the best quality images including 6241 images in total for the 4 fields.
 Transmission and seeing cuts (e.g. FWHM < 1.15") are applied.
-In the u-band, the statistics is low due to a smaller amount of observational time allocated in this band and as a consequence, less stringent cuts are applied on the u images.
-The selected images are co-added using swARP v2.10 package4.
-The source detection and photometry is performed using SExtractor V2.4.4 in double image mode.
-The detection has been made in the i band and is based on approximately 60 hours of imaging.
-The detection level is set to 2σ so as to maximise the signal detection while minimizing the many spurious detections around stars haloes.
+In the uband, the statistics is low due to a smaller amount of observational time allocated in this band and as a consequence, less stringent cuts are applied on the u images.
+The selected images are co-added using FWHMP = FWHMP http://terapix.iap.fr/soft/swarp/ the many spurious detections around stars haloes.
 We then use the AUTO SExtractor flux, computed in an elliptic aperture to extract the galaxies.